Md-Awaze/CodeVoyage/README.md

    ```

 6. **Access the website**
-   Open your browser and navigate to `http://localhost:3000`
+   Open your browser and navigate to your application URL (default: `http://localhost:3000`)

 ## 🔧 Configuration